A special guest post by V!VA Travel Guides. The editorial staff of V!VA Travel Guides share with us their ten favourite places in Ecuador.

 The Galápagos Islands are Ecuador’s biggest draw – attracting scientists and nature-lovers from all over the world.
 The most famous visitor was Charles Darwin, who arrived in 1835 and now has a research station named after him.

 The most popular way to explore the islands is by boat, from sailboats to luxury cruise ships.
 One of the world’s top spots for snorkeling and scuba-diving, the Galápagos also offers many exciting adventures on land, such as hiking, mountain-climbing, horseback riding, and of course, observing wildlife in one Earth’s most undisturbed natural habitats.
 Although it’s not cheap to get there, Galápagos is one of those once-in-a-lifetime places that is worth all the hype.

-Read more about the Galapagos Islands.
+Read about Velvet Escape’s trip to the Galapagos Islands.

 There’s even an alien airport there…